DCAN-Labs/BOBsRepositoryRTD/docs/data_access.md

 After selecting a specific anatomical to view, remember to also select the label set json with the matching subject ID to see the segmentation overlay.

 ## How to Download

+### Quick Download Option

+Click [here](https://bobsrepository.s3.amazonaws.com/bobsrepository.zip) to download a zip file containing the full contents of the repository via your web browser

 ### Using Cyberduck to download data locally

 We recommend using [Cyberduck](https://cyberduck.io/) to download the BOBs Repository image files locally.
 After downloading and opening Cyberduck, do the following to connect to the data repository bucket stored on Amazon Web Services S3 bucket: